natalieagus/50005/docs/OS/02-os-roles.md

 Likewise, in a non-preemptive kernel the scheduler is not capable of rescheduling a task while its CPU is executing in the kernel mode.
 {:.info}

-In the example of Process 1 and 2 above, assume a scenario whereby there's a periodic scheduler interrupt to check _which_ Process may resume next.
-Assume that Process 1 is in the middle of handling its `async_load` system call when the timer interrupts.
+Using the same example of Process 1 and 2 above, assume a scenario whereby there's a periodic scheduler interrupt to check _which_ Process may resume next.
+Assume that Process 1 is in the middle of handling its `read` system call when the timer interrupts.

-- In a non-preemptive Kernel: If Process 1 does not voluntarily `yield` while it is still in the middle of its system call, then Process 2 will not be able to forcibly interrupt Process 1.
+- In a non-preemptive Kernel: If Process 1 does not voluntarily `yield` while it is still in the middle of its system call, then the scheduler will not be able to forcibly interrupt Process 1.
-- In a preemptive Kernel: When Process 2 is ready, and has a higher priority than Process 1, then the scheduler may **forcibly** suspend Process 1.
+- In a preemptive Kernel: When Process 2 is ready, and it is time to schedule Process 2 or if Process 2 has a higher priority than Process 1, then the scheduler may **forcibly** suspend Process 1.

-A kernel can be reentrant but not preemptive: That is if each process voluntarily `yield` after some time while in the Kernel Mode, thus allowing other processes to progress and enter Kernel Mode as well.
+A kernel can be reentrant but not preemptive: That is if each process voluntarily `yield` after some time while in the Kernel Mode, thus allowing other processes to progress and enter Kernel Mode (make system calls) as well.
 However, a kernel <span style="color:#f7007f;"><b>should not</b></span> be preemptive and not reentrant (it doesn't make sense!).
+A preemptive kernel allows processes to be interrupted at any time, requiring the kernel to handle multiple simultaneous executions of its code safely.
+A non-reentrant kernel cannot handle concurrent execution of kernel code, leading to data corruption and instability if preempted.
+Thus, a kernel must be reentrant to function correctly in a preemptive environment.
+We could add further conditions such as: disallowing any other processes to make system calls when another process is currently suspended in Kernel Mode (eg: forcibly switched by scheduler in the middle of handling its system call).
+This setup avoids concurrent executions of kernel code but lead to inefficiencies and delayed response times: rendering the "preemptive kernel feature" useless.

 **Fun fact:** Linux Kernel is reentrant and preemptive.
 {:.info}

+In simpler Operating Systems, incoming hardware interrupts are typically <span style="color:#f7007f;"><b>disabled</b></span> while another interrupt (of same or higher priority) is being processed to prevent a lost interrupt i.e: when user states are currently being saved before the actual interrupt service routine began or various **<span style="color:#f7007f;"><b>reentrancy problems</b></span>**[^4].
+Disabling hardware interrupts during critical moments like context switching typically indicates a non-preemptive kernel.